Skip to Content

 Why use Jolie?

 I know a bunch of you are probably wondering why you really need another paint option!
-So let me give you a bit of insight into when Jolie might be a good choice for your project, over the other 2 lines we carry:
+So let me give you a bit of insight into when Jolie might be a good choice for your project, over the other available furniture paint lines:

 • You want to work quickly and finish your piece in a short amount of time